Bagby Hot Springs. Tub on the Upper Level.

 Brief History of Bagby Hot Springs

-The hot springs were named after a hunter Bob Bagby, who discovered the area in 1880.
+Bagby Hot Springs is named after Bob Bagby, a hunter who discovered the area in 1880.

-In 1913, the Forest Service Guard station was built near the hot springs to use it during the summer seasons.
-In the 1920s, a bathhouse and cabins were constructed nearby.
-In 1974, the guard station was moved to Oak Grove, but the bathing structures were still in use.
-The original Bagby Guard Station had been renovated and placed on the National Register of Historic Places.
-Unfortunately, the public does not have access to this building.
+In 1913, the Forest Service Guard station was built near the springs for use during the summer months.
+In the 1920s, additional bathhouses and cabins were constructed.
+Although the guard station moved to Oak Grove in 1974, the bathhouses remained in use.
+The original Bagby Guard Station was later renovated and added to the National Register of Historic Places, though public access is not permitted.

 Video